redtimmy/SerialTweaker/README.md

 SerialTweaker can be used to load a serialized object, change its contents, and reserialize it to a new serialized object with modified fields inside.

 <b> WARNING!</b> This tool will deserialize input that it is given.
 It is therefore vulnerable to deserialization attacks by definition.
-Please make sure the input you use is not malicious, and/or usethe tool in an isolated sandboxed environment.
+Please make sure the input you use is not malicious, and/or use the tool in an isolated sandboxed environment.
 <pre>
 -----------------
 Serially - v1.1